 What helped me the most in this particular area of study was working with the Fitness professional's Guide To Musculoskeletal Anatomy and Human Movement, both the book and also doing the Quizzes on the CD ROM to help reinforce the material.
 Here is a somewhat detailed explanation that I found really useful.

 First memorize the bony attachments (Chapter 2, take a page, study it and then immediately do the CD Rom Quiz on it to reinforce it).
 If you learn these that will help you remember the muscles in a more meaningful way.

 For example, “Coracobrachialis” is a muscle that originates on the Coracoid process (Coraco) and inserts on the Humerus (Brachialis refers to “Arm”).

 Another example would be Anterior Tibialis, a muscle located in the front (anterior) of the Tibia (tibialis).

-- Some muscles have other descriptions which help to learn them as well such as “Biceps” which of course refers to a two headed muscle.
+- Some muscles have other descriptions that help to learn them as well such as “Biceps” which of course refers to a two-headed muscle.

 - Some use the shape of the muscle such as Quadratus Lumborum or Rhomboids.

-- Some describe function and have words such as extensor, pronator etc. in the name.
+- Some describe the function and have words such as extensor, pronator etc. in the name.

 Knowing this material won't just help you “pass” the exam but will deepen your knowledge in a way that is more meaningful and often functional.